 Bed bugs are blood-eating insects.
 They require blood to breed and blood meals to survive; but unlike mosquitoes, they can’t fly to get to their food.
 And, unlike ticks, they don’t have the convenience of living on a host.
 Bed bugs must find another way to get the food they need.

 Where Do Bed Bugs Come From?

 Bed bugs can be found all over the world and dwell almost exclusively with humans.
-While it is often assumed that they come from hotels and motels, the list of places bed bugs have been found is much more extensive, including the following:
+While it is often assumed that they come from hotels and motels, the list of places bed bugs has been found is much more extensive, including the following: